ConceptaNjolima/MyTNTResources/README.md

 You may notice some to-dos left in the curriculum and some lessons and samples in the works.
 Here's what's still under construction:

-* Adjustments for remote TNT program - big change for the program this summer, the curriculum will under go some changes to optimize for a work from home structure.
+* Adjustments for remote TNT program - big change for the program this summer, the curriculum will undergo some changes to optimize for a work from home structure.
 * Day by day schedule - this will be part of the remote work adjustments, right now the topics of ordered.
 * Stretch topics - these are stretch topics that some NTs and teams will approach.
-Additional details and topics are still in the work.
+Additional details and topics are still in the works.
-* Deliverable map - week by week what NTs are delivering and what coaches should check-in on, give feedback, guide
+* Deliverable map - week-by-week what NTs are delivering and what coaches should check-in on, give feedback about, and guide.

 ## How to use these materials